voicegain/platform/ANNOUNCE.md

 * JJSGF now supports tags - both semantics/1.0-literals and semantics/1.0 formats.
 * Improved accuracy for both offline and real-time acoustic models.

-### Maintenance release 1.13.1 is scheduled for 8/21/2020 between 6pm and 8pm CST.

-This release fixes the bug with {sessionId} in callback and improves response time in API requests.